Coral growth on the Gulf Penn wreck off the coast of Louisiana. Click image for larger view and image credit.

 C & C Technologies, Inc.

-A team of archaeologists and biologists will set out on an early September cruise onboard the NOAA ship Nancy Foster to investigate eight shipwreck sites during the first leg of Lophelia II 2008: Reefs, Rigs, and Wrecks.
-One of the primary goals of this cruise is to assess the archaeological and biological potential of each shipwreck site for inclusion in the next phase of the project, which will take place in the spring of 2009.
-During this cruise, the science team will visit five unexplored shipwreck sites, effectively becoming the first people to look upon their decks in many decades.
-The team will also return to several previously explored wrecks — including two 19th-century sailing vessels and a World War II-era oil tanker sent to the bottom by a German U-boat — to further document the exciting discoveries made on these wrecks during earlier expeditions.
+A team of archaeologists and biologists will set out on an early September cruise onboard the NOAA Research Vessel Nancy Foster to investigate eight shipwreck sites during the first leg of this project.
+One of the primary goals of this cruise is to assess the archaeological and biological potential of each shipwreck site for inclusion in the next phase of the project that will take place in the Spring of 2009.
+During this cruise, the science team will visit five unexplored shipwreck sites and be the first people to look upon their decks for many decades.
+The team will also return to several previously explored wrecks, including two 19th century sailing vessels and a World War II era oil tanker sent to the bottom by a German U-boat, to further document the exciting discoveries made on these wrecks during earlier expeditions.

 Sixty-two years later, the DeepWrecks science team collected the first spectacular images of Gulfpenn.
-Visibility at the site was good, averaging about 6 m.
-The wreck is oriented with the bow pointing north-northwest and the stern to the south-southeast.
-The vessel’s bow towers roughly 19 m off the sea floor, as opposed to the aft deckhouse, which rises only about 5.5 m above the sea bottom.
+Visibility at the site was good, averaging approximately 6 meters.
+The wreck is oriented with the bow pointing north-northwest and stern to south-southeast.
+The vessel’s bow towers approximately 19 meters off the seafloor as opposed to the aft deckhouse, which only rises approximately 5.5 meters above the sea bottom.

-We see the most severe damage on the Gulfpenn’s aft area.
+Gulfpenn’s aft area has the severest damage.
 The deck of the aft deckhouse is deteriorating and has partially collapsed inward.
 The main smokestack is gone, leaving behind a gaping hole where it once stood.
 A skylight or air vent at the deckhouse’s center is relatively intact.
-Roughly 9 m aft of the skylight, the hull ends abruptly in a contortion of mangled metal plating.
-Almost 11 m of the stern is missing.
+Roughly 9 meters aft of the skylight, the hull ends abruptly in a contortion of mangled metal plating.
+Almost 11 meters of the stern is missing.

 A large zone of debris and artifacts surrounds the wreck site.
-The main debris zone extends nearly 161 m northwest from the vessel.
-An area of light debris extends 130 m southwest of the main hull.
-Smaller debris extends 65 to 70 m east and west of the primary wreckage.
-A large section of the ship, which may be the missing stern section, lies just 27 m northwest of the bow.
+The main debris zone extends nearly 161 meters northwest from the vessel.
+An area of light debris extends 130 meters southwest of the main hull.
+Smaller debris extends 65 meters to 70 meters east and west of the primary wreckage.
+A large section of the ship that may be the missing stern section lies just 27 meters northwest of the bow.
 A primary goal of this cruise is to confirm this is the Gulfpenn's stern.

 The upcoming visit to Gulfpenn will also allow scientists to observe microbiological experiments placed at the wreck in 2004.
 These experiments, similar to those placed on the RMS Titanic wreck, help scientists determine how fast a wreck is deteriorating.
 Re-examining the experiments this year will allow the science team to start assessing the deterioration rates on the Gulfpenn wreck.